 - Their layout is clunky and dated.
 (It looks like it hasn’t been updated in about 15 years!)
 So it takes a while to familiarize yourself with the navigation and figure out where everything is on their site.

 - They have a minimum payout of $50.
 It might take newer bloggers a while to hit the minimum.
 It took me about two months as a new blogger to reach the $50 minimum.
 However, this is still lower than the minimum payout for some other affiliate networks, which can be over $100.

-These are the only real issues I have with ShareaSale, but past that, they are definitely my favorite and most profitable affiliate network that I have worked with!
+These are the only real issues I have with ShareaSale, but past that, they are definitely the best, most profitable affiliate network that I have worked with.

 How to sign up for ShareaSale

 Do you want to join the ShareaSale affiliate network?